NYUCCL/psiTurk/README.md

  * [Flask](http://flask.pocoo.org/) --- A lightweight web framework.
  * [SQLAlchemy](http://www.sqlalchemy.org/) --- A powerful SQL abstraction layer.

-You can get both of these at once with the command
+You can install both of these at once with the command

     easy_install Flask-SQLAlchemy

-You will also need to run this from a web server connected to the internet.
+To serve your experiment to participants online, you will need to run this code from a web server connected to the internet.

 Quick Start
 -----------